Special Educational Needs and Disability (SEND)

 - Social, emotional and mental health difficulties

 Students requiring additional learning support have access to a range of intervention groups before school and during the school day.
 Teaching Assistants are assigned to support students with EHCPs and also for targeted interventions where SEND students are not secondary ready and/ or need support to realise their potential/ remove barriers to learning.

 How does the school know if children need extra help and what should parents do if they think their child may have special educational needs?

 If parents are concerned they may discuss their child with school staff.
-Opportunities to speak to a teacher occur at regular parents’ meetings and at any one of the 6 assessment points during the year.
-There is also the opportunity for parents to speak directly with the SENCO lead Miss Dunsford.
+Opportunities to speak to a teacher occur at regular parents’ meetings and at any one of the 3 assessment points during the year.
+There is also the opportunity for parents to speak directly with the SENCO.

 How is the decision made about how much individual support students will receive?

 Support provided to students will very much depend on the student's individual circumstances.
-Intervention for SEND pupils is clearly evidence based, and is planned by the SENCo, and delivered by a trained Staff base.
+Intervention for SEND pupils is clearly evidence based, and is planned by the SENCO and delivered by trained staff.

 There is always the opportunity for parents to discuss with staff the individual plan of action proposed.

 Decisions are made jointly involving both teaching staff and the SEND team.
 Other agency involvement depends on the individual needs.